peerigon/eslint-config-peerigon/README.md

 In rare cases, it makes sense to disable a rule for the whole project.
 For instance, if you work with JSON data coming from a foreign API that uses underscore property names.

-If you don't agree with a rule, please do not just disable the rule.
-It's better to create an issue here in order to discuss the pros and cons of a rule.
+If you don't agree with a rule, please do not disable the rule.
+It's better to create an issue here to start a discussion about the pros and cons of a rule.

 ### Should I apply `--fix` as part of my `posttest` script?